We all have our quirks. I know I do.

 1) Looks for signs of excellence.
 Have they excelled at anything in their life?
 Do they just play soccer or did they win the championship?
 Play piano recreationally or are do they compete ( and win ).
 Are they working for the pay-cheque or because they love what they do and would do it even if they weren’t paid ( side projects usually are good signs of this ).

 2) What’s their work history like?
 Have they moved up, mastered what they did ( ie: became the go-to person ) or taken on more responsibilities in their past jobs?
-Have they been laid off or fired?
+Have they been laid off or fired more than once?
 The best predictor of future performance is past performance.

 Again - and this is a big caveat - there’s no silver bullet.
 Basically, unless you know the person or trust the referral their coming from, your stuck trying to sniff out talent from a resume or an interview ( hard to do ).
 The more signals you can identify, the more you can stack the deck in your favor.
 There’s nothing worse than a terrible hire.